JEE Advanced

 • A candidate who qualifies in more than one category will be considered in all the categories to which he/she belongs for the purpose of ranking.

-• Results will be available on JEE (Advanced) site after it’s notified.
+• Results will be available on the JEE (Advanced) website once they are notified.

-• Category‐wise All India Ranks (AIR) of successful candidates will be available on JEE (Advanced) site after the results are declared.
+• Category-wise All India Ranks (AIR) of successful candidates will be available on the JEE (Advanced) website after the results are declared.

-• Individual rank cards will not be sent to the candidates.
+• Individual rank cards will not be sent to candidates.

-Candidates desirous of joining the B.Arch. program at IITs will have to pass in the Architecture Aptitude Test (AAT).
+Candidates wishing to join the B.Arch. program at IITs will have to pass the Architecture Aptitude Test (AAT).

 AAT Details

-• Candidates must register online at the JEE (Advanced) site for AAT during the notified period.
+• Candidates must register online at the JEE (Advanced) website for AAT during the notified period.

 • The exam will consist of one paper of three hours duration.